KGFCH2/OIBSIP/skycast_ai/README.md

 # SkyCast AI - Intelligent Real-Time Weather Forecasting App

-**Note:** For deployment compatibility, the deployable version is now in the `skycast_ai` folder in the repository root.

-Please use `skycast_ai/app.py` as the main file for Streamlit Cloud deployment.

 SkyCast AI is a personalized atmospheric dashboard that fetches real-time weather data, forecasts, and visual insights using APIs.
 It evolves into an intelligent assistant that predicts patterns, gives advice, and alerts users to extreme weather.

 ## Features